resir014/resir014.github.io/_posts/2014-05-12-a-desperate-plea-for-internet-freedom.md

 <img src="http://37.media.tumblr.com/0dc32275aaf9ff6ad169fd2c49e7f466/tumblr_n4l808VNJc1qapvx8o1_1280.jpg" alt="Photo" />

 Yes.
-As of 25 April 2014, Reddit and Imgur was blocked by my ISP as part of compliance with the [TRUST+ Positif](http://trustpositif.kominfo.go.id/) program, or more commonly known as the Internet Sehat (Healthy Internet) program.
+As of 25 April 2014, Reddit and Imgur was blocked by my ISP as part of compliance with the [TRUST+ Positif](http://trustpositif.kominfo.go.id/) program, or more commonly known as the Internet Positif (Positive Internet) program.
 I was, indeed, annoyed by my ISP's actions, but they only use a low-level DNS blocking, so I switched over to using Google Public DNS and it worked again.
 Though unfortunately with mobile network forcing all kinds of connection through their own DNS, I can no longer access them from my phone at all.

 This program was incited by Indonesia's current Communications & Information Ministry, [Tifatul Sembiring](http://en.wikipedia.org/wiki/Tifatul_Sembiring).
 He &mdash; or as I will further refer to him as "Tiffy" &mdash; has a pretty huge Islamist background (more on this later), and so by his powers as the Communications Ministry he decided to launch a "porn filter" program, where ISPs are required to block these so-called "abusive" websites, which, according to them, contain one of the following: